 Fundraise From Home

-Due to COVID-19, most of us have been stuck indoors and are required to stay at home, but as the pandemic continues to impact us all, disrupting the normal flow of our everyday lives, our doors at Hospice have remained open.
+As the pandemic continues to impact us all, disrupting the normal flow of our everyday lives, our doors at Hospice have remained open.
 Our staff continue to work tirelessly day and night, doing whatever it takes to ensure our patients and families continue to receive the highest quality, compassionate care, and support

 Each year, the fundraising department has the momentous task of funding approximately two-thirds of the running costs of the Hospice annually and this is done through the fundraising efforts and generosity of our local communities.
 We simply could not do, what we do, without you!
 So now more than ever, we need your support, from the safety of your own home -whether that is on your own, with the people you live with, or virtually with friends or colleagues.